uorocketry/groundstation/README.txt

-Code for the ground station
+Code for the ground station.

+Follows an MVC structure.

 Notes:

-The GUI is coded with PySide and PyQt.
-The framework is stable, mature and cross-platform, and .
-Any machine with the proper plug-ins installed (installation package can be created).
-To edit the program, you will need to download Qt (free version available, just google it), pyside libraries (requires python 3.4 or lower); some instructions here http://wiki.qt.io/PySide_Binaries_Windows .
+The GUI will be coded using the Kivy framework.
+It has support for Windows, MacOS, Linux, iOS and Android; it also has support for multi-touch if that's something we want to implement later.
+It claims that the same code can be used on all of the platforms, no changes.